What is multifactor authentication?

 Possession factor

-Users must have something specific in their possession to log in, such as a badge, token, key fob or a mobile phone subscriber identity module (SIM) card.
-For mobile authentication, a smartphone often provides the possession factor in conjunction with an OTP app.
+To log in, users must have something specific in their possession, such as a badge, token, key fob or mobile phone subscriber identity module (SIM) card.
+A smartphone often provides the possession factor with an OTP app for mobile authentication.

 Possession factor technologies include the following:

-- Security tokens, which are small hardware devices that store a user's personal information and are used to authenticate that person's identity electronically.
-The device may be a smart card or an embedded chip in an object such as a Universal Serial Bus (USB) drive or wireless tag.
+- Security tokens.
+These small hardware devices store a user's personal information and are used to authenticate that person's identity electronically.
+The device can be a smart card or an embedded chip in an object, such as a Universal Serial Bus (USB) drive or wireless tag.

-- Software tokens, which are software-based security applications that generate a single-use login PIN.
-Software tokens are often used for mobile multifactor authentication, in which the device itself -- such as a smartphone -- provides the possession factor authentication.
+- Software tokens.
+These software-based security applications generate a single-use login PIN.
+Software tokens are often used for mobile multifactor authentication, in which the device itself --such as a smartphone -- provides the possession factor authentication.

 Typical possession factor user scenarios include the following:

-- Mobile authentication, where end users receive a code on their smartphone to gain or grant access -- variations include text messages and phone calls sent to a user as an out-of-band method, smartphone OTP apps, SIM cards and smart cards with stored authentication data.
+- Mobile authentication.
+Users receive a code on their smartphone to gain or grant access.
+Other mobile authentication methods include text messages and phone calls sent to a user as out-of-band authentication, smartphone OTP apps, SIM cards and smart cards with stored authentication data.

-- Attaching a USB hardware token to a desktop that generates an OTP and using it to log in to a VPN client.
+- USB hardware token.
+This device generates an OTP that authenticates the user and allows them to log in to a VPN client.

 Inherence factor